 Classic and quick meals which give us comfort is what it’s all about.
 We can’t deny that special connection between what we eat, who we eat it with and how it makes us feel.

 Hungry for more plant-based recipes from Amanda Logan?
 Pick up your own copy of her vegan cookbook.

 Reprinted with permission from Great Vegan Meals for the Carnivorous Family by Amanda Logan, Page Street Publishing Co.
 2018.
 Photo credit: Amanda Logan.
+Article edited by Amanda Meth.
 Please note that this article contains Amazon affiliate links, and shopping through these links supports World of Vegan.